willduff/mixedreality-enthusiast-guide/docs/install-windows-mixed-reality.md

 ## Compatibility check

 Next up is the compatible check.
-MRP will check to confirm that your PC is compatible with mixed reality. **Green** checks mean your PC passed the required item! **Orange** triangles mean that there may be issues with your PC for the given requirement.
+Mixed Reality Portal will check to confirm that your PC is compatible with mixed reality. **Green** checks mean your PC passed the required item! **Orange** triangles mean that there may be issues with your PC for the given requirement.
 If you encounter issues, you may need to troubleshoot or upgrade your PC. **Red** X's mean your PC does not meet the requirements for the specified item.

 ![Compat check](images/1050px-compatcheck.png)